 VDI has a clear use case for remote students.
 There are no client sites in an academic institution and students can access applications by logging into their virtual desktops at home or while commuting.
 A VDI environment supported by Thin Clients also provides quality administrative controls.
 In turn, this delivers secure virtual desktop computing for classrooms, laboratories, libraries, and auditoriums.

 Healthcare specialists demand the same easy mobility and secure IT environment like users in other industries as they almost always make critical decisions.
 So, when these professionals boot up a screen from a device of their choice, the desktop presented must consistently deliver applications and data needed to serve patients.
 The same can be said for the increased usage of mobile devices which many professionals use for transferring patient files.
 As a result, these users need highly secure and reliable digital workspaces, whether they are in the main hospital, a remote site, home clinic or managing EMR/EHR systems.
-They also demand IT solutions offering security controls which promote data integrity and safeguard sensitive patient information.
+They also demand IT solutions offering security controls that promote data integrity and safeguard sensitive patient information.

 Taking this into account, the healthcare sector has special requirements where solutions must demonstrate security, reliability, responsiveness, and preparedness for integration with hospital systems.
 So, the nature of work in hospitals is such that centralized data and network management must be prioritized.
 Hence, adopting virtualization powered by Thin Client technology is a feasible consideration.
 This is because improvements in hardware abilities and management software and streamlining of remote display protocols have boosted its capabilities.
 These are crucial developments in healthcare because of the benefits it brings, including: